NintendoLink07/MythicIOGrabber/RecentChanges.md

 This data gets refreshed on every login and on a completion of a weekly reward goal.

+- [MainFrame] When the mainframe has been hidden due to getting into combat it will be shown again after combat.

 ### Fixed

 - [MainFrame] The great vault bars tooltips have been updated/corrected.